 Example Use Case

-Imagine you have an application in production, and a new feature is developed.
+Imagine you have a project in production, and a new feature is developed.
 You:

 • Use a Draft Policy to test the new feature in a development environment, pointing to the latest draft build.